Johnricharde/dm-screen/README.md

 This is what this project is going to try to remedy.

 For those who are already familiar with D&D, here are some of the things that this app might be able to help with:
+- Keep track of personalized "Cards" with basic information about:
+1. Player Characters
+2. Non-Player Characters
+3. Quests
 - Easy Search access to information contained within the D&D 5E rulebook, spellbook or bestiary.
-- Keep track of basic information about each player:
-  1. The player's name
-  2. The character's name, class and race.
-  3. Personal notes

-  Other functionality might be added as the project grows.

 ### Tech:
 - React.js